These Six Daily Immersive Experiences Lead to More Joy

 Why Your Brain Loves This

-When you’re immersed in a meaningful activity, your brain produces oxytocin, dopamine, and other feel-good neurotransmitters that promote connection, focus, and satisfaction.
+These feel-good chemicals promote connection, focus, and satisfaction.
 You’re not just checking a box; you’re rewiring your brain to be more resilient and joyful.

 Happiness Is Not a Solo Sport